 Supplement live action with stats

 Watson has already been offering a fantasy sports component since 2015 via its Edge Up Sports integration.
 The Edge Up app, powered by Watson, collects and analyzes data about football players, from their physical conditions, to their injury histories and analyst opinions.
 The app even knows how the players perform in certain weather conditions, and whether they perform better on grass or turf.

 In the future, such data could unlock a new level of engagement for viewers watching live.
 IBM Watson offers data visualizations like an analysis of interceptions by home and visiting teams, rusher effectiveness, quarterback effectiveness and field type to make predictive analyses.
 Fans can also ask questions like “Which factors lead to rushing touchdowns?” and track how players in the draft performed during the season compared with their contracts.
 Even if it’s a slow game, viewers can gauge the probability of certain events (like the game going into overtime) that would add another layer of enjoyment to the game.
 For example, imagine the excitement when a player breaks the odds after facing sub-optimal conditions, something that viewers could be notified of to heighten the excitement.

 The main benefits of AI as applied to televised sports is that it will offer personalization and more opportunities for engagement—at a time when other live sports, such as the Olympics and golf, are struggling.
 For broadcast networks and streaming services alike, capturing viewers’ interest is an imperative to stay competitive.
-With a cognitive assist from tech like Watson, live programming providers will have the edge.
+With an AI (artificial intelligence) assist from tech like Watson, live programming providers will have the edge.

 Watson Media holds a great deal of promise for sports television.
 By taking a closer look at the biggest football competition of the year, the benefits for producers, advertisers and the 111.4 million viewers who tuned in live become clear, including highlight reels assembled, to improved data-collection, automatic closed-captioning and more.